 The term ‘Financial technology’ (Fintech) is used to describe a new sort of technology that seeks to improve and automate the access and delivery of financial services.
 In other words, fintech can be defined as technology-enabled financial innovation that will result in the application process and eventually help the new business models in the financial market to grow.
-At its foundation, fintech is utilized to facilitate the business owners, companies and consumers in order to manage their financial operations and related processes by applying specialized algorithms and software that are generally used on workstations, laptops and smartphones in today’s time.
+At its foundation, fintech is utilized to facilitate business owners, companies, and consumers in order to manage their financial operations and related processes by applying specialized algorithms and software that are generally used on workstations, laptops, and smartphones in today’s time.

 When fintech developed in the 21st Century, the term was initially applied to the technology employed at the back-end systems of established financial institutions.
-Since then, there has been a substantial transition in the interpretation to more consumer-oriented services and therefore a more consumer-oriented definition has been formulated.
-Fintech, at present, includes different sectors and industries including but not limited to retail banking, education, fundraising and non-profit, investment management, inward and outward remittance of funds.
+Since then, there has been a substantial transition in the interpretation to more consumer-oriented services, and therefore a more consumer-oriented definition has been formulated.
+Fintech, at present, includes different sectors and industries including but not limited to retail banking, education, fundraising and non-profit, investment management, and inward and outward remittance of funds.

 Fintech, if interpreted widely, also includes the development and use of cryptocurrencies such as Bitcoin and Ethereum.
 Although the segment of financial technology may appear to be popular, the big money still lies with the traditional global banking industry and its enormous multi-trillion-dollar market capitalization in India.
-However, the ecosystem of the Indian Fintech industry witnesses a wide range of subsegments including, without limitation, online payments, wealth technology (wealth tech), lending, personal finance management, insurance technology, regulation technology etc.
+However, the ecosystem of the Indian Fintech industry witnesses a wide range of subsegments including, without limitation, online payments, wealth technology (wealth tech), lending, personal finance management, insurance technology, regulation technology, etc.

-Recent Developments and driving factors
+Recent Developments and Driving Factors

 The fintech market in India has emerged enormously in the last 5 (five) years and has consequently become one of the fastest-growing fintech markets in the world.
 The 2015-2020 period has seen incredible growth in the start-ups in India in the sectors of digital payments since the new generation eventually has become more inclined towards the digital mode of payments rather than the traditional modes.
 The foremost reason behind such evolution has been the demonetization in India in the year 2016 by virtue of which digital payments witnessed massive growth, especially with the central government’s and banking regulator’s attempt to make India a ‘cashless’ or ‘less-cash economy.

-Although demonetization has played a major role in the evolution of the fintech industry in India however, there are a lot of other factors which acted as key drivers including but not limited to favourable demographics in India having an interest towards innovative technology; government’s initiative towards fintech development in India; increasing internet access to general public; reduced transaction cost by using cloud-based servers; and growing investment ecosystem.
+Although demonetization has played a major role in the evolution of the fintech industry in India however, there are a lot of other factors which acted as key drivers including but not limited to favourable demographics in India having an interest in innovative technology; government’s initiative towards fintech development in India; increasing internet access to the general public; reduced transaction cost by using cloud-based servers; and growing investment ecosystem.